Indoor Cactus Plant Care: A Beginner’s Growing Guide

 Pests

-For this reason, I think there’s a slight chance that cacti indoors might get Mealybugs because they’re both sucking insects with a similar habit.
-Scale would be another pest to keep your eye out for.
+Because of that, I think there’s a small chance indoor cacti could attract mealybugs, since they’re both sap-sucking insects with similar habits.
+Scale is another pest to keep an eye out for.

 Pet Safety

-If your pet is “plant curious” then consider keeping the cactus plant out of their reach.
+If your pet is “plant curious”, consider keeping the cactus plant out of their reach.
 You don’t want to deal with spines in mouths or paws.

 Do Cactus Flower